Balenciaga issues another apology letter amid backlash: 'Internal & external investigations are ongoing'

 After wiping its entire Instagram feed, Balenciaga shared a formal apology letter and addressed the controversial BDSM-themed teddy bears used in its recent campaign featuring kids.
 Read the full apology letter below!

-On Monday, luxury fashion brand Balenciaga doubled down on its stance on the controversial ad campaign that featured young kids holding BDSM-themed teddy bears covered with bondages.
+On Monday, luxury fashion brand Balenciaga issued another apology letter for its controversial ad campaign that featured young kids holding BDSM-themed teddy bears covered with bondages.
 After removing all of its Instagram posts, the Kering-owned fashion house took to social media to, once again, release its mea culpa and address the growing backlash.

 In its previous apology, the brand claimed that "inexplicable acts" made without its knowledge were "malevolent" and "extraordinarily reckless".
 Now, in a new apology letter, the French fashion house has taken full responsibility for its lack of oversight in the controversial ad campaign.